Best Replacement Bands for Fitbit Charge 2

 Leather is always a smart fashion-forward choice for accessories, outfits, you name it – so it's no doubt that this highly rated leather band from byite is a solid option to consider for your Fitbit Charge 2!

 Designed with genuine leather, the bayite band pairs perfectly with your Charge 2.
-The buckle is made with a stainless steel for a secure clasp, while the band comes with a 1-year warranty incase anything happens.
+The buckle is made with stainless steel for a secure clasp, while the band comes with a 1-year warranty incase anything happens.

-You can pick up your bayite leather band in black, brown, coffee brown, gold, navy, olive brown, and silver (so there will totally be a color that'll catch your eye!)
+You can pick up your bayite leather band at a steal of a deal for around $10 in black, brown, coffee brown, gold, navy, olive brown, and silver (so there will totally be a color that'll catch your eye!)

 Gold Swirl Scroll Charge 2 Bracelet